twistedstream/singleton-process/README.md

 A lock has been successfully obtained.
 * `'conflict'`
 The lock was not successful because another singleton currently has the lock.
+* `'expired'`
+An expired lock was deleted, which will allow a new lock to be created.
 * `'releasing'`
 The `release` method has been called and an attempt will now be made to release the existing singleton lock.
 * `'released'`
 The lock release was successful.
 * `'error'`